stormpath/stormpath-documentation/source/auth_z.rst

 .. only:: nodejs

-  In either case, you can now see the custom data object of the account:
+  In either case, you can now see the Account's Custom Data object:

   .. literalinclude:: code/nodejs/authorization/account_customdata_only_resp.js
       :language: javascript